Case Study 1 – VWG Bonus Project

 The core service requirements were:

-- To challenge and input into the design of the digital online solution to ensure a positive customer journey.
+- To work with the IT Supplier to challenge and input into the design of the digital online solution to ensure a positive customer journey for the Volvo customers (from an end-user perspective, rather than from a technical design perspective).

 - To project manage, own, and deliver, the areas of responsibility, feeding into the wider Project Team and associated Suppliers and Partners.

-- To define the User Acceptance Testing strategy and manage the execution of the testing, including writing test stories, engaging testers, managing defects and retests, and ensuring delivery against plan and budget.
+- To define the User Acceptance Testing strategy, and manage the execution of the testing, including writing test stories, engaging testers, managing defects and retests, and ensuring delivery against plan and budget.
+(Not the technical and functional testing, which was conducted by a 3rd party).

 Time, resource and budget were limited, so immediate results were required in order to ensure a successful outcome.
 The project had already been initiated and was underway when the Akeno team were engaged, so it was essential that we quickly got up to speed with the achievements to date, the Supplier relationships, and any other key nuances and details.
 This was achieved within the first few days on site, and it was then straight into planning and delivering the work streams.